pydicom/pynetdicom/docs/user/association.rst

 Accessing User Identity Responses
 ---------------------------------

-If the association requestor has sent a User Identity Negotiation item as part of the extended negotiation and has requested a response in the event of a positive identification then it can be accessed via the :py:meth:`Assocation.acceptor.user_identity <pynetdicom.association.Association.acceptor.user_identity>`
+If the association *Requestor* has sent a User Identity Negotiation item as part of the extended negotiation and has requested a response in the event of a positive identification then it can be accessed via the :py:meth:`Assocation.acceptor.user_identity <pynetdicom.association.Association.acceptor.user_identity>`